Links are sprinkled towards the end of your reading.

 Weekly Withdrawal Rest Suggestions

-~ Worship with a local congregation.
+~ Worship with a local congregation online or in person.

 ~ Enjoy a social connection with family & friends (take a departure from social media).